-You have listed your home for sale and one of the questions that will most likely come up is whether or not you will allow a Realtor to utilize a lockbox on your home to gain access to the property.
+You have listed your home for sale and one of the questions that will most likely come up is whether or not you will be using a lockbox on your home to gain access to the property.
 As a homeowner, you will need to provide permission to a listing agent to utilize a lockbox or not!

 What is a lockbox?

 A lockbox contains a key to the home.
-There are two types of lockboxes, there is a mechanical lockbox which generally has a combination lock, and there is an electronic lockbox which can be accessed by Realtors® and only is opened by authorized keyholders, and every single opening is documented in the lockbox and in a secure web server which alerts the lockbox owner!
+There are two types of lockboxes including a mechanical lockbox which generally has a combination lock.
+Electronic lockboxes are accessed by Realtors® and only is opened by authorized keyholders.
+All showings are documented online as to who is entering the home.

 I prefer utilizing electronic lockboxes for this reason as you know and have a record of who is accessing the property.